Caso-source/caso-source.github.io/HackTheBox/academy.md

 Registered Handlers
 ```
-Find a quick exploit in metasploit
+Next step is to find a quick exploit in metasploit

 ![](pictures/ssploit-academy.png)

 ## [](#header-2)Exploitation:

-Once I set up the exploit in MSF I finally got that initial shell
+Once I set up the exploit in MSF, I finally get the initial shell

 ![](pictures/msf-academy.png)

-After finding some information in the .env  file I was able to use the password found to ssh into the server
+After finding some information in the .env  file I was able to use the password uncovered to ssh into the server

 ```bash